You will begin your immersion in social work by taking Field Education I and the following six Foundation Courses:

 - Basic Skills: Clinical Practice develops your skills of therapeutic interviewing, assessment, and clinical interventions with individuals, families, and groups.

-- Basic Skills: Macro Practice introduces social change theories, conceptual frameworks, and core competencies fundamental to community organizing, policy, and administration.
+- Basic Skills: Macro Practice introduces social change theories, conceptual frameworks, and core competencies fundamental to interventions with larger systems such as organizations and communities.

 - Diversity & Cross Cultural Issues focuses on individual, family, group, and system functioning, including intervention strategies to fight oppression and discrimination.